Merit Leighton: Career

-Leighton's first voice acting role was as Lucinda in an episode of Disney Junior's Sofia the First.
+Leighton's first voice acting role was as Lucinda in Disney Junior's television series Sofia the First.
 Her first big role came when she voiced Frosta in the superhero animated series She-Ra and the Princesses of Power.

 In 2019 she was cast in her first anime role as Minako in Ride Your Wave.
 Leighton's biggest role so far has been playing Hannah in the sitcom Alexa & Katie.
 She has her own YouTube channel where she talks about K-pop, anime, Nintendo video games.